…and it just about ran my ass over.

 “You’re telling me that delays, caused by you, are either going to cost me another $250, or I can start this entire excruciating process again, and pay for another appraisal?
 Are you serious?”

 At this point, Evil-Lyn sounded like she had just about enough from me.
 She told me not to pay yet, and that she would call me back later.
 That evening, she called to say that she was going to speak with someone else at Wells Fargo for advice, because “there could be a problem with your master insurance policy.
 We have denied condo loans for insufficient coverage before.”
 As soon as I got off the phone, I told Lindsey, “I’ll bet by this time tomorrow, they will deny my loan.
 Evil-Lyn just set up that scenario.”
 The next day, at lunch, Juan Pablo called to let me know that everything was not pehr-FECT.
-Sadly, our HOA and property management company apparently purchased a master policy that just isn’t good enough for the #3 lending institution in the country, which is, of course, a lie.
+Sadly, our HOA and property management company apparently purchased a master policy that just isn’t good enough for one of the top three lending institutions in the country, which is, of course, a lie.
 It would mean that hardly anyone would qualify for a loan to purchase a unit in my complex.
 And so, for the first time in my life, despite having a credit rating a Kardashian would envy, and despite Wells Fargo holding my current mortgage with the same master policy, I was denied a loan.

 My next step was to find a local mortgage broker who would find a loan, a great interest rate, and do a bit of leg work so that I wouldn’t need, and have to pay for, a third appraisal.
 The same process that took three people at Wells Fargo nearly three months of bad internal and external communication — not to mention extremely shoddy file management — to completely screw up and then back out of, took a competent mortgage professional about three weeks.
 The cash I had to take to closing?
 A whopping $16.
 I used my personal account.
 It was pehr-FECT.